 where all content revolves around one topic.
 For example, a personal brand or web design service don’t need a huge website with advanced functionality.
 All they need is a usual yet professional website to promote their services.

-How to create a microsite?
+How to build a microsite?

 There are several options of how you can get a microsite done.
 All of them have their own advantages and drawbacks so read carefully to find the way that will best suit your needs and budget.